openkraken/website/docs/guide/advanced/communicate-with-native.en-US.md

 **Directly call the JavaScript registration method**

 In addition to passively receiving calls from JavaScript, you can also directly call the invokeMethod method in the Dart environment to call the methods registered in the JS environment.
-This method call will trigger the callback registered by the `kraken.methodChannel.setMethodCallHandler` function in the JS environment.
+This method call will trigger the callback registered by the `kraken.methodChannel.addMethodCallHandler` function in the JS environment.

 **Call the function on the JS side**